 Not planning a beach holiday this year?
 Chill, you can bring all the beachy vibes to you.
 Switch out your cushions to some blue striped variants, upcycle your furniture with some blue chalk paint, dot around some sea-themed accessories (just please no miniature ships in bottles) and you are good to go.

-Find more great living room colour schemes in our paint design gallery.
+Find more great living room paint ideas in our paint design gallery.

 Yellow and blue may sound like a daring colour scheme, but it needn't be reserved for the minimalists amongst us.
 Take a tip from this lovely living room and choose more muted hues.
 A sea foam green and a pale lime-toned yellow work together beautifully, especially with a healthy dose of off white and some dark wooden accents thrown in.